mendel5/most-visited-websites/README.md

 # https://en.wikipedia.org

 cat FILE | cut -d'/' -f3 | grep -ive "www\." | grep -e "\..*\." | sort | uniq -cd | sort -nr
-# return domain names (no protocol) that have a subdomain and this subdomain is not "www."
+# Domain names (no protocol) that have a subdomain and this subdomain is not "www."
 ```

 ## Links